+MDiv & MADM RL & DL students will have a virtual site visit scheduled following the halfway point of the internship.
+This visit will be scheduled by the Contextual Education Office.
 The purpose of the visit is relational and caring, and an opportunity to express our profound gratitude to the congregation for their partnership in the Internship ministry.
-Conversations focus around reflections on the growth, learning, and formation of pastoral identity that are intrinsic to the internship year, and the pastoral formation of one participating in God's mission in the Church.
+Conversations focus around celebration of joys, reflections on the growth, learning, and formation of pastoral identity that are intrinsic to the internship year, and the pastoral formation of one participating in God's mission in the Church.

 Each visit is unique, but there are some common intentions.
-There will be time for conversation with the Intern, supervisor, and committee chairperson or representative from the internship committee.
+The conversation with the Intern, supervisor, and committee chairperson or representative from the internship committee will center around how things are going for all partners, areas of further growth for the Intern & addressing any issues or challenges that arise in the midterm/mid-year evaluations.

-At the heart of the visit is the time in which the supervisor and the Intern meet with the Director of Contextual Education or site visitor from Wartburg.
 Again, the purpose of this meeting is caring, listening, and highlighting of information that may assist the supervisor in attending to their work with the Intern throughout the year.

-These meetings may take place virtually using video conferencing like Zoom or may take place in person depending on circumstances, location and needs.
-Virtual Meetings will take place in the Spring and will be scheduled prior to the Intern leaving for internship.
+These meetings will take place virtually by Zoom or may take place in person depending on circumstances, location and needs.